What Advice-Only™ Means as a Structural Fiduciary Model

 Under a true Advice-Only™ engagement, advice must remain objective even when:

-- implementation happens elsewhere,
+- Implementation happens elsewhere

-- assets remain where they are,
+- Assets remain where they are

-- no products are purchased, and
+- No products are purchased

-- no referral obligations influence the recommendation.
+- No referral obligations influence the recommendation

 What Advice-Only™ Is Not